Skip to main content

 • Is agency approval needed?

-• Is it an allowable budget line (i.e. student aid, equipment, etc.)
+• Is it an allowable budget line (i.e., student aid, equipment, etc)

-• Will the scope of the project be changed?
+• Will the project scope change?

 • Is a detailed justification provided for each line item change (technical)?